tuahinde/csc-user-guide/docs/support/tutorials/metagenomics/metagen_intro.md

-Metagenomics analysis pipeline in Taito
+## Metagenomics analysis pipeline in Puhti

 CSC hosted a hands-on  Metagenomics data analysis course in April 2017.
 The analysis tools used during the course were installed in virtual machines in the CSC cPouta cloud.
 As the course installation is not available any more, we have installed the same analysis tools for CSC users in the Taito cluster.

 This document is based on the exercises developed by Espen Robertsen and Erik Hjerde for the course.
 We recommend using the taito-shell.csc.fi through the NoMachine remote desktop for the exercises.